-This website was created by The Pillow With A Holt ltd at the behest of our customers.
-It is our hope that through education and judicious application of The Original Pillow with a Hole™, people suffering from CNH or ear pressure sores will finally be able to sleep peacefully and pain free.
+This website was created by The Pillow With A Hole Ltd at the behest of our customers.
+It is our hope that through education and the application of The Original Pillow with a Hole™, people suffering from CNH or ear pressure sores will finally be able to sleep peacefully and pain free.

 For more information about our company and how our specially designed CNH Pillows can help you, please follow this link: https://thepillowwithahole.co.uk/

 Or you can read about CNH below.
-We know you’re in pain and it’s a real trial, but you’re not alone and the solution is at hand.
+We know you’re in pain, but you’re not alone and the solution is at hand.
 Worry not and read on.

 What is Chondrodermatitis nodularis chronica helicis (CNH)?

 Chondrodermatitis nodularis helicis (CNH) presents itself as a painful skin coloured lesion on the helix or antihelix of the ear.
 CNH can affect anyone at any age however the majority of studies show that it mainly affects those within the 50 to 80-year-old age group.
 Various treatments have been tried, including surgical techniques, laser therapy, corticosteroid creams and pressure relieving pillows.
 The good news is that the main aim of treatment is to reduce pain and ultimately cure the condition.
 Recently there have been new therapies outlined for Chondrodermatitis with excellent results.

 The gallery opposite shows CNH on both the helix and antehelix.
 To see them click the slider on either side of the image.